M66B/FairEmail/docs/FAQ-de-rAT.md

 *This is an experimental feature!*

-Die Nachrichtenklassifizierung versucht, E-Mails automatisch in Klassen einzuteilen, basierend auf deren Inhalt, unter Verwendung der [Bayes'schen Statistik](https://en.wikipedia.org/wiki/Bayesian_statistics).
+Die Nachrichtenklassifizierung versucht, E-Mails automatisch in Klassen einzuteilen, basierend auf deren Inhalt, unter Verwendung der [bayesschen Statistik](https://de.wikipedia.org/wiki/Bayessche_Statistik).
 In the context of FairEmail, a folder is a class.
 Also z.
 B. den Posteingang, den Spam-Ordner, einen „Marketing”-Ordner, usw. usv.

 You can enable message classification in the miscellaneous settings.
 This will enable learning mode only.